Reshaping Financial Services

 - Which innovations have the potential to upend the way people access finance, such as peer-to-peer lending, and what stability risks do these disruptions pose?

-- How will new developments in financial services technology interact with existing regulatory postures?
+- How will new developments in FinTech interact with existing regulatory postures?
 What is the risk of stifling innovation, and how can this be proactively addressed?

 - How critical are data flows in facilitating technology-driven innovation in financial services?
 Have regulators responded to this?